-Furthering our use of technological solutions, at pace and in response to emerging opportunities, to deliver better productivity and more effective ways of working, such as our TotalMobile scheduling system, the rollout of which continued throughout the last year and was completed in April 2022.
+Furthering our use of technological solutions, at pace and in response to emerging opportunities, to deliver better productivity and more effective ways of working, such as our TotalMobile scheduling system, the rollout of which continued throughout the last year.

-Despite working entirely remotely, the IJB also completed the second phase of their transformation journey by going live with ECLIPSE for Adult Social Work during the pandemic.
+Despite the Data Standards and Assurance team working entirely remotely, the IJB also completed the second phase of their transformation journey by going live with ECLIPSE for Adult Social Work during the pandemic.
 Now that ECLIPSE is in place, the team is working to strengthen relationships while also empowering professionals through intuitive self-service and reduced administration.